 Another option is to take one of the international trains that connect Porto and Lisbon to cities like Paris, Bayonne and Madrid.

-On May 22 (Sunday) the organization has transfer services (bus and bicycle transport), from Porches (place of arrival) to Faro (airport), Lisbon and Porto.
+On May 21 (Sunday) the organization has transfer services (bus and bicycle transport), from Porches (place of arrival) to Faro (airport), Lisbon (airport).

 Participants can purchase these services, as extras, at the time of registration.

 Included in the registration, each athlete receives a RAP personalized travel bag.
 The use of this bag is mandatory for all participants.
 The organization ensures that only this bag is transported at each stage, from the hotel of departure to the hotel of arrival.